-Your Airstream has a Bluetooth[®] enabled

-Smart TV and a Fusion[®] Stereo with

-Bluetooth[®], FM radio, AUX, and USB

-connectivity.
-You can listen to TV audio through the sound system by pairing it to the TV.
+回答法 Your Airstream has Bluetooth® enabled Smart TVs and a Fusion® Stereo with Bluetooth®, FM ■ radio, AUX, and USB connectivity.
+You can listen to TV audio through the sound system by pairing it to a TV.

 The Fusion-Link Remote Control App can be used to control stereo functions.
 To download the app, scan the QR code above, search for Fusion-Link on your device's app store, or click on one of the following icons: